ipfs/ipfs-blog/src/_blog/ipfs-uri-support-in-curl.md

 CURL 8.4.0 and greater looks for a gateway in the following order:

 1. `IPFS_GATEWAY`, if set it's used.
-2. The `--ipfs-gateway` argument.
+2. The `--ipfs-gateway` CLI argument.
-3. The `~/.ipfs/gateway` file where it reads the first line.
+3. The `~/.ipfs/gateway` file, where it reads the first line.

-If a gateway is found at any of those places, and if that is a valid http(s) URL then CURL will use it.
-If not then you'll be getting an arror message pointing to the [CURL documentation related to IPFS](https://curl.se/docs/ipfs.html) to help you further.
+If a gateway hint is found at any of those places, and if that is a valid HTTP URL then CURL will use it.
+If not then you'll be getting an error message pointing to the [CURL documentation related to IPFS](https://curl.se/docs/ipfs.html) to help you further.

-Note that you can just specify any gateway in any of these places, it's highly recommended to use a local gateway!
+One can specify any IPFS gateway that is in compliance with [Gateway Specifications](https://specs.ipfs.tech/http-gateways/).
+It is highly recommended using a local gateway, as it provides the best security guarantees.

 ## Malicious gateways and data integrity?